Lewis Halliday: Later service

 Having recovered from his wound he returned to duty at the end of 1901.
 He commanded the Marine detachment aboard HMS Galatea, and then commanded the Marines aboard HMS Empress of India, the flagship of the home fleet, from late 1902.
-In 1907 having completed staff college at Camberley, he was appointed staff officer to the Portsmouth Division of his corps.
+In 1907 having completed the Staff College, Camberley, he was appointed staff officer to the Portsmouth Division of his corps.
 He then commanded a company of Gentleman Officer Cadets at the Royal Military College, Sandhurst for four years during which time he was promoted to major.
 Among his cadets was the future Field Marshal Earl Alexander of Tunis.

+In November 1914 he was promoted to temporary lieutenant colonel and succeeded Brevet Lieutenant Colonel Hamilton Reed as a GSO1.
 In early 1915 he was promoted to brevet lieutenant colonel and on 14 July of that year he was made lieutenant colonel.
 In November 1915 he joined GHQ, Home Forces as General Staff Officer.

 He was appointed colonel second Commandant of the Royal Marine Light Infantry in 1920 and colonel commandant on 1 January 1923.
 Halliday was promoted to major general on 11 December 1925, to lieutenant general on 11 June 1927 and to general on 1 October 1928.
 He served as ADC to King George V in 1924 and 1925, and he held the post of Adjutant-General Royal Marines from December 1927 until his voluntary retirement in June 1930.
 He was invested as a Companion of the Order of the Bath on 3 June 1913, he was elevated as a Knight Commander of the Order of the Bath on 1 January 1930.

 The medal

-His Victoria Cross is displayed at the Royal Marines Museum in Southsea, England.
+His Victoria Cross was displayed at the Royal Marines Museum in Southsea, England.